AZagatti/AZagatti/README.md

 ### Hi there, I'm André Zagatti 👋

-## I'm a JS and TS developer, focus on frontend and mobile, backend enthusiastic.
+## I'm a software engineer, focus on frontend and mobile.
-- 🔭 I’m currently working on a [My Blog][website]!
+- 🔭 I’m currently evolving [My Website][website]
-- 🌱 I’m currently learning functinal programming and GraphQL
+- 🌱 I’m currently studying Svelte, Astro and mobile development (native and React Native new architecture)
-- 🥅 2020 Goals: Contribute more to Open Source projects and help a lot of people
+- 🥅 2023 Goals: Help a lot of people, post more articles and release more contents

 ### Connect with me: